-Why It’s Perfectly Fine To Swim In The Ocean With A Yeast Infection
+Why It’s Perfectly Fine To Swim With BV

 Can you swim in the ocean with a yeast infection?
 Believe it or not, this is one of the most asked questions on the internet.

-And why not, seeing as recurrent yeast infection affects close to 200 million women in the world every year?
+And why not, seeing as recurrent yeast infections affect close to 200 million women in the world every year?

-To give you a better explanation about swimming with a yeast infection, watch the video below:
+To give you a better explanation of swimming with a yeast infection, watch the video below:

 A summer yeast infection can really put you down.
-This is when everyone is going for the beach, and yet there you are, with your lady suffering.
+This is when everyone is going to the beach, and yet there you are, with your lady suffering.

-Can you swim in the ocean with a yeast infection?
+Image of swimming in the ocean with yeast infection

-Another question that you might ask in regard to this is: does salt water help yeast infections?
-Well, you can use saltwater when you have yeast infection because it helps.
+Another question that you might ask regarding this is: does salt water help yeast infections?
+Well, you can use salt water when you have a yeast infection because it helps.

 It will not make your problem worse.
-However, this does not mean that you don’t need to take a few precautions.
+However, this does not mean that you shouldn’t take a few precautions.

 If the yeast infection is too itchy, do not swim with it.
-Saltwater will make it itchier.
-You could also ask your doctor whether it is alright to go swimming when you have yeast infection.
+Saltwater will make it itchy.
+You could also ask your doctor whether it is alright to go swimming when you have a yeast infection.

-Another good thing is that you will never collect yeast infection from the ocean water.
-The reason for this is that the water is constantly flowing over your lady.
+Another good thing is that you will never collect yeast infections from the ocean water.
+The reason for this is that the water is constantly flowing over your private parts.
 Even if there could be bacteria that cause yeast in the water, it passes over your lady.

 And it is easy to understand where these women are coming from.
 Their main concern is that since yeast thrives in warm and moist conditions, wearing a bathing suit can make such an environment possible.

-But the answer is not really.
-Okay, wearing a swimming suit for extended periods outside the water can create the right environment for yeast infection.
+But the answer is: not really.
+Okay, wearing a swimming suit for extended periods outside the water can create the right environment for a yeast infection.

 It is also best to wear the recommended type of underwear so that you don’t make the condition worse.
 Remember, you have to know how to shower with a yeast infection.

-Even if the vagina is able to balance its pH, it only does that in normal and dry conditions.
+Even if the vagina can balance its pH, it only does that in normal and dry conditions.
 When you are wearing a drenched swimsuit for too long, the balancing act of the vagina goes off.

-If you do not have yeast infection, a bathing suit is not really going to give you an infection.
-Therefore, it does not matter how long you spend in it.
+If you do not have a yeast infection, a bathing suit is not really going to give you an infection.
+Therefore, it does not matter how long you spend on it.

 You Can buy Hevto Women Wetsuits Men 3/2mm Neoprene from amazon.com